Stili559/Stili559/README.md

 ### Hi there 👋, my name is Stilyan Manolov
--  💬 I’m Stilyan Plamen Manolov and I’m a 17-year-old boy
+-  💬 I’m Stilyan Plamen Manolov and I’m a 17-year-old
 -  👀 I'm interested in programming, swimming, and video games
 -  🌱 I'm currently learning javascript
 -  📫 You can reach me at stilianmanolov05@gmail.com